Matt-A-Bennett/Matt-A-Bennett.github.io/numpy_from_scratch/qr_factorisation.md

 {% endhighlight %}

 <div style="text-align: justify">
-<p>The last step is transpose $A$ back to how it was originally, and to
+<p>The last step is to transpose $A$ back to how it was originally, and to
 generate $R$ by multiplying $Q^TA$.
 Note that because we worked from $A^T$ from the beginning, our $Q$ is already transposed, so we just multiply this with $A$ and then transpose $Q$ before returning:</p>